Great Tomato Substitutes for Everyday Cooking

 - Reheat sauce when ready to serve.

-I make chili for my husband using the following techniques and he has no idea there aren't tomatoes in it.
+I make chili for my family using the following technique, and they have no idea there are no tomatoes in it.
+Chances are your guests will never know either!

 Add extra ground beef.
 Using 80/20 ground beef instead of extra lean will help your broth be thicker and smoother like it has tomatoes.
 The fat will have this effect.
 If you want vegetarian chili without tomatoes, then use oil in place of the fat ground beef would create.
-If you are using ground turkey, likewise add a little oil as ground turkey is low in fat.
+If you are using low-fat ground turkey, chicken, or pork, likewise add a little oil.

 - Add sliced green pepper if you wish and cook until it is soft to replicate the texture of tomatoes.